Introduction

 Rate Limits

-headers in every response in order to help you track your usage.
+headers to help you monitor your usage.

 X-RateLimit-Limit: 100000 |

-The number of allowed requests in the current period |
+Number of allowed requests in the current period |

 X-RateLimit-Remaining: 2120 |

-The number of remaining requests in the current period |
+Number of remaining requests in the current period |

 X-RateLimit-Reset: 778 |

-The number of seconds left in the current period |
+Seconds remaining in the current period |

 HTTP/1.1 429 TOO MANY REQUESTS